shuixin222/zqzhang.github.io/_drafts/2015-07-01-web-assembly.md

 1. AstSemantics: Abstract Syntax Tree Semantics: types, linear memory, local/global variables, control flow structures, calls, literals, expressions with control flow, 32/64-bit integer operations, floating point operations; datatype conversions, truncations, reinterpretations, promotions, and demotions.
 2. BinaryEncoding: portable binary encoding of the Abstract Syntax Tree nodes, designed to allow fast startup, which includes reducing download size and allow for quick decoding.
 3. CAndC++: Guide for C/C++ developers.
+4. CodeOfConduct: Code of Ethics and Professional Conduct.
+5. Contributing: Contributing to WebAssembly.
+6. FAQ
+7. FeatureTest: Any feature not present in the MVP (Minimum Viable Product) will have a corresponding feature test.
+8. FutureFeatures: Feature to add after the MVP.
+9. HighLevelGoals:
+  1. Define a portable, size- and load-time-efficient binary format;
+  2. Specify and implement incrementally;
+  3. Design to execute within and integrate well with the existing Web platform;
+  4. Design to support non-browser embeddings as well;
+  5. Make a great platform.
+10. MVP: Minimum Viable Product.
+The MVP will contain features which are available today in modern web browsers and which perform well even on mobile devices, which leads to roughly the same functionality as asm.js.
+11. NonWeb: Non-Browser Embeddings, mainly node.js.
+12. Nondeterminism: Nondeterminism in WebAssembly.
+13. Polyfill: Polyfill to JavaScript.
+14. Portability: WebAssembly's binary format is designed to be executable efficiently on a variety of operating systems and instruction set architectures, on the Web and off the Web.
+15. PostMVP: Essential Post-MVP features: threads, fixed-width SIMD, zero-cost exception handling.
+16. TextFormat
+17. Tooling: editors, compilers and language virtual machines, debuggers, sanitizers for non-memory-safe languages, opt-in security enhancements for developers' own code, profilers, process dump.
+18. UseCases: inside/outside the browser, how WebAssembly can be used?
+  1. Entire code base in Web Assembly.
+  2. Main frame in Web Assembly, but the UI is in JavaScript / HTML.
+  3. Re-use existing code by targeting Web Assembly, embedded in a larger JavaScript / HTML application.
+This could be anything from simple helper libraries, to compute-oriented task offload.
+19. Web: Browser Embedding.